|Years||1975 World Championships (8o 10th)

 Regional Coach in Nottingham

 Rosie then moved to Nottingham to take up an ARA Regional Development Coach job based at Holme Pierrepont.
 “I had to do three things,” she remembers.
 “One was to bring some national activity to the centre.
 The second was to develop some local activity at the centre, and the third was to bring some regional activity to the centre.
 So I decided that probably the best thing to do was then to create a regional women’s group which was known as the East Midlands Women’s Rowing Squad.
-I also organised twice-yearly Women’s Training Days along much the same lines we’d done when I was first a National Coach.”
+I also organised regular Women’s Training Days with Ron Needs along much the same lines we’d done when I was first a National Coach.”
 These development weekends, “Kept a whole generation going,” according to Olympic medallist Cath Bishop, at a time when GB women’s rowing was at a low point.
 They certainly played a part in developing a number of oarswomen who went on to represent GB.

 Learning about other sports at the Sports Council